smartbooty69/Foundrly/API_REFERENCE.md

 - Rate limits per endpoint

 ## Example Usage
-- See API_REFERENCE.md for code samples
+- See inline `app/api/*` handlers for examples in this repository